 How do I Find the Best Disneyland Ticket Prices

 We have personally found that purchasing a multi day pass, whether it’s a park hopper option or one park per day tickets, is a great deal that saves you a lot of money.
 We are big fans of park hopping because we feel like you can get the most out of your day.
-Many times one park will be busier than the other.
-So if you have the option of heading over to the other park for a few hours to hit some of your favorite rides, that’s always a good idea.
-However, if you are only going for a couple days, you can check to see if there will be lower tier days.
-If they are, you can save money by buying individual daily tickets if you are only going for two days.

 For example…

-Using Get Away Today, for September 6th & 7th, 2022, a 2 day, one park per day pass will cost you $253 for an adult pass.
-Those are set prices and do not change based on the day.
-But if you look at the Disneyland website, a one day, one park per day pass for those same dates is only $104 per day, $208 total.
-That is a $45 savings!
-So if you aren’t looking to park hop, and only going for two days, you can save money with one day tickets!
-Remember, this only works when you are doing two days, one park per day and it will only save you on non-peak days.
+So if you aren’t looking to park hop, and only going for two or three days, you can save money with one day tickets!
+Remember, this only works when you are doing two or three days, one park per day and it will only save you on non-peak days.
 This is also probably the only time we would have you look outside of Get Away Today for Disneyland tickets.

 How much does food cost at Disneyland and Disney California Adventure Park?

-An easy way to save money on your Disneyland vacation is to cut down on food costs.
-Good news is that Disney lets you bring your own food in.
-When we go as a family, we try to find a hotel that has free breakfast and maybe a kitchenette to make sandwiches and quick/easy meals.
-We also hit up local grocery stores so we can bring our own food and snacks.
-Each day we plan one meal at a quick-service restaurant so we can try the different foods.
-We also try to look ahead at what snacks we want to try so we can plan for those.
 Also, we only plan one meal per trip at one of the table service restaurants.
 Those are usually much more spendy than the average cost of a quick service meal.
 We also bring a reusable water bottle per person, because the parks have a ton of bottle refill stations.
+If you can freeze your water bottles in the freezer in your hotel room, you can refill at the water stations and still have cold water!
 Bottled water is REALLY expensive in the parks, but you can also grab an ice water from any of the quick service places for free.
 When it comes to treats, we make it a game.
 We get one or two treats and we each take a couple bites and rate how much we like it.
-It gets my kids to share and we aren’t having the extra cost of tons of treats for each person.
+It gets my kids to share and we aren’t having the additional costs of tons of treats for each person.

-I will be 100% honest, the first time we used Genie +, we were pretty disappointed.
-Even after reading about how to use it and all the tips and tricks, we felt like we really didn’t get to ride the rides that we wanted to.
-Some of the lightning lanes were kind of long, and felt like it wasn’t worth it.
 Then we decided to give it another shot.
 We learned from our previous mistakes and worked the system to our advantage to get the most out of it.
 It was also a big bonus to have the photo pass added with it to get all the fun magic shots, character photos, and other photo opportunities.
 Let’s say we were going to the park for 3 days.
-I would probably get Genie + one day to make sure that everyone got to go on the rides they wanted to and hit a couple of our favorites again.
+I would probably get Lightning Lane Multipass one day to make sure that everyone got to go on the rides they wanted to and hit a couple of our favorites again.

-Getting on Rides WITHOUT using Genie+
+Getting on Rides WITHOUT using Lightning Lane Mulitpass

 It also helps to be prepared for long lines.
 If you have little games and treats, that helps make the wait go by faster and seem like you are spending so much time standing around.
 You can also pull up information about the ride you are waiting for, share it’s history and how it was built.